rootacc3ss/random-notes/godstack.md

 ~~Noopept (just to have on hand or to use with Bromantane).~~ ✅ Added, should have some on hand soon with dosage scoops.

+~~DAA and Sarcosine; ndma support and sarcosine for scizophrenia~~ ✅ Added, be sure to add to stack.

 TB4 after one month BPC.
 So, one month off of BPC after first cycle then cycle BPC+TB4 for another month.

 SPG302 for mentions above.
 Already reached out to source on WhatsApp.

 Bromantane for a quick boost, nasal spray preferred.

-Test those in addition to current stack, then implement Cerebrolysin, FGL and Dihexa as needed.
+Test those in addition to current stack, then implement Cerebrolysin, FGL and (~~Dihexa~~ ✅) as needed.
 All of those are the next purchases to follow this list of purchases.

-Selank may be useful, as well.
+~~Selank may be useful, as well.
 It is also taken nasally.
-I’m also curious about Semax.
+I’m also curious about Semax.~~ ✅ bought

-R-ALA for heavy metal detox; good to have on hand.
+~~R-ALA for heavy metal detox; good to have on hand.~~ ✅ Added, add to stack.

 Minifridge for supplements.